freshcakewtf/freshcakewtf/README.md

 ![image](Screentime.GIF)

 ## Brief
-Hello! 👋 I’m Gaetan, a creator and developer from New England.
-I blend technology and digital art to create cartoons and other content.
+Hello! 👋 I’m Gaetan, a Digital Artist from New England.
+I blend tech and illustration to create cartoons and other content online.
 With deep expertise in the Adobe Suite and a passion for coding, I explore new ways to tell stories and bring ideas to life.

-I'm excited about integrating generative AI into my workflow, enhancing creativity and efficiency.
-AI helps me automate tasks and generate unique ideas, pushing the boundaries of digital art.

-## 🤩 Fun FAQ
+## 🤩 Fun FAQs
-I Have over 2.3 Billion Views on Giphy
+- I Have over 2.3 Billion Views on Giphy
+- Frequently try to integrating generative AI into my workflow
+- Want to be good enough to enter and exit Vim

 ## 💻 Skills